Roosevelt Sykes: Career

 Sykes left Chicago for New Orleans in 1954, as electric blues was taking over the Chicago blues clubs.
 He also recorded two sessions for Imperial Records in 1955, that were produced by Dave Bartholomew.
 He moved back to Chicago in 1960 as the folk music revival rekindled interest in the blues.
 He toured Europe and performed at blues festivals in the United States.
 In the late 1960s Sykes moved back to New Orleans, where he played at clubs, including the Court of Two Sisters.
 When he recorded in the 1960s, it was for labels such as Delmark, Bluesville, Storyville and Folkways, which were documenting the quickly passing blues history.
 He lived his final years in New Orleans, where he died from a heart attack on July 17, 1983.
 He was buried at Providence Memorial Park in New Orleans in an unmarked grave.
+In 2015 the Killer Blues Headstone Project placed a headstone for him.